 Just like my favourite White Chocolate Raspberry Muffins, these muffins use oil for moisture and buttermilk for their soft and tender texture.

-I usually opt for fresh blueberries when they’re in season, but you can make these using frozen blueberries too.
+I usually opt for fresh blueberries when they’re in season, but you can make these using frozen blueberries too, just like we do in my Toddler Muffins.

 But it’s the method that truly sets these Blueberry Muffins apart.
 Check out my tips for perfect muffins below!